Colorado False Claims Act

 (I) Presented to an officer, employee, or agent of the state; or

-(II) Made to a contractor, grantee, or other recipient if the money or property is to be spent or used on the state’s behalf or to advance a program or interest of the state and if the state:
+(II) Made to a contractor, grantee, or other recipients if the money or property is to be spent or used on the state’s behalf or to advance a program or interest of the state and if the state:

 (A) Provides or has provided any portion of the money or property requested or demanded; or